forksbait/whatsappdocs/pages/exports/api-v3.md

 ![image](/_assets/img/pages/exports/daily-exports.png)

 Upon request, you will receive a confirmation email verifying the details of your request.
 Once we finish processing your export, you will receive another email that includes as CSV attachment.
 Please keep in mind larger exports require more processing time.

-## Access via API Directly
+## Access via API

 In order to use this API you must have an App ID and a Branch Public Key.